America 250 is Closer Than You Think

 Alexander’s Ford Hike Information

 As America 250 continues, I hope you’ll take time to look around your own community and explore the stories nearby.
-You may be surprised at what you discover, like I was, — not just about the American Revolution, but about the people, places, and events that shaped our region.
+You may be surprised by what you discover — not only about the American Revolution, but about the people, traditions, and experiences that shaped the places we call home.

 Scroll to Top